 There is a lot to know about burnout but for now, we can conclude that when work-related stress becomes so overwhelming that it starts to manifest in other symptoms, it's probably time to make a life change.

-Now that we have a basic understanding of the phenomenon, let's get to know three clear symptoms that you can look for when deciding if you may be experiencing burnout.
+Now that we have a basic understanding of the phenomenon, let's figure out how to identify burnout by becoming aware of the symptoms that you can look for when deciding if you may be experiencing burnout.

 1. Feelings of Energy Depletion or Exhaustion